-Artificial Intelligence (AI) is presently one of the main topics that raise many expectations and concerns.
-Center of discussion is whatever use AI in areas where it could support or replace human decision-making.
-This conundrum raises many questions related to AI, technological, business, legislative, but also purely human ones.
+Today Artificial Intelligence (AI) is one of the main topics that raises a number of expectations and concerns.
+Main discussions are about using artificial intelligence in areas where it will support or replace human decision-making.
+There are many technological, business, legislative and even human issues involved:

 Jan Romportl, Chief Data Scientist, O2 Czech Republic